threadexio/cbundl/README.md

 ```

 Then you can run `cbundl` through `cargo` with `cargo run` or by running it directly from `target/debug/cbundl` or `target/release/cbundl`, depending on which you built.

+## License

+* All code and contributions in this repository are licensed under the Apache 2.0 license, a copy of which can be found [here][license].
+* All artwork in this repository is licensed under [Creative Commons Attribution-NonCommercial 4.0 International][cc-by-nc-4-int].
+A copy of the license can be found [here][art-license].